Originally created by Haney Production Group / Disney Studios > Orlando, Florida – 2007.

 The History: Getting back to nature and giving back to the community.

 In 1952, Bill Gunby at the age of eight, was working for his father bailing hay on the farm for ten cents an hour !
 Eventually, that farm grew into seven farms covering 22,000 acres in two states.
 One is now Shenandoah Plantation which is undergoing a complete renovation as a tribute to his late mother and father.
 Declared a dedicated wildlife preserve this MEP (Mobile Estate Park) houses a barn with miniature Donkeys and Shetland ponies which pulls multiple puppies inside a miniature stage coach which of course also fits inside a Xanadu transporter.
 Resplendent with lakes inspired by the movie “On Golden Pond” are Flamingos, geese, ducks, huge owls, eagles and loons.
-MEA members by invitation only.
-Not surprisingly, whe Gunby’s are also major supporters of local Animal Rescue saving thousands of animals from euthanization.
+Not surprisingly, the Gunby’s are also major supporters of local Animal Rescue saving thousands of animals from euthanization.

 What’s Next >>>>